Get to know your Committee team

 • Society Chairman: David Keeling

-Geoff has spent over sixty years in the agricultural and sports ground maintenance equipment industries, involving travel to over fifty countries, including living in Australia, New Guinea, and Eire.
+Geoff has spent over 60 years in the agricultural and sports ground maintenance equipment industries, involving travel to over 50 countries, including living in Australia, New Guinea, and Eire.

-In 2016 Ann, who was a member of the then, North Wiltshire NADFAS committee, “volunteered” Geoff to take on the role as our treasurer, whilst they both now also organise our annual tours.
+In 2016 Ann, who was a member of the then, North Wiltshire NADFAS committee, “volunteered” Geoff to take on the role as treasurer.
+Geoff retired from this role in October but remains an active member of the Committee in his role as Vice-Chairman.

 Throughout his travels Geoff has developed a great respect for the skills of sculptors.
 His prize pieces are an original bronze of three elephants by the South African artist, Barry Jackson, and a six foot crocodile that has travelled with him since leaving New Guinea.